 You need to build up some capital reserves to make sure that you have enough in the bank to pay suppliers, cover costs, and pay staff.
 Margins are important too — they will affect the overall profitability and longevity of your business — but don’t become a victim to cash flow and make sure that you have a constant, steady stream of income.

 1. There are loads of ecommerce-friendly accounting integrations out there, from Xero to Quickbooks — choose one to help you manage your outgoings and expenses from day one.
 These tools can help you manage your finances independently in-house, so that you can keep an eye on important figures.
+That said, there are accountants that specialize in Xero bookkeeping too if you want someone else to stay on top of your accounts for you.

 2. Using fulfilment solutions and dropshippers can be a good way to manage cash flow, but services like that can cut into your margins.
 Oberlo is a popular drop shipping tool with ecommerce entrepreneurs.